elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 Depending on whether players are signed in or not, we want to show something different in the header.
-Before a player has authenticated, we want to display the buttons that we see above.
+Before a player has authenticated, we want to display the buttons that we see in the screenshot above.
 If a player has signed in, we want to show them their `username` in the header along with a sign out button.

 Let's update our `<header>` tag again with the following: